 Skip to main content

 On behalf of the Scottish Government, and as part of the Scottish Air Quality Database (SAQD) project, Ricardo provide mapped concentrations of pollutants for Scotland.
-The most recent maps are for the year 2022 and provide representation of the spatial distribution of background and roadside annual mean concentrations of:
+The most recent maps are for the year 2022 and provide representation of the spatial distribution of background and roadside annual mean concentrations for:

 • gravimetric equivalent PM10 concentration (PM10)